mmartial/tmuxer/README.md

 Short shell script to take a set of commands and run them in parallel using `tmux`

 ```
-./tmuxer tmuxfile directory_with_executables logs_directory
+./tmuxer.sh tmuxfile directory_with_executables logs_directory
 ```

 The tool:
 - creates a `tmuxfile` script (bash script)
   - it will refuse to run if the script already exists
 - will only use executable programs from the `directory_with_executables`
 - will create the `logs_directory` and create files in there using the tmux window id, the executable name, and a `.log` extension
   - it will refuse to run if the directory already exists
 - requires `script` and `tmux` to be installed on the host
+  - the tool will check for their existence and fail if either is not present
   - because of variations in the version of the base tools, this tool was only tested on Linux and will only accept to run on this plaform

 ## Example of use